Drek282/PsychoStats/README.md

 * Mcrypt is deprecated/obsolete.

-* Some obsolete and deprecated html and php still to be cleaned up.
+* Obsolete and deprecated html and php still to be cleaned up.

 * Roles support for The Battle Grounds III is not yet complete.